Share your feedback on our Draft IT AMP for 2025 - 2035

 • Asset materials and circular economy

-• Resident feedback.
+• Resident and ratepayer feedback.

 When AMPs are approved, the financial values estimated in the AMPs are transferred to the City of Charles Sturt's Long-Term Financial Plan (LTFP) to forecast future costs and budgets.
 AMPs go on to inform the annual budgeting and planning, strategic plans, work programming, asset valuations and depreciation projections, and ongoing analysis, monitoring and evaluation.